gilmore606/ure/README.md

 to vanilla Java code in order to leverage modern functional programming techniques.
 This allowed us to mainly support a well-known language (Java) while still providing a path to a functional language (since Scala is a superset of Java), rather than writing natively in a newer less-known functional language.
+- <B>Future non-Java support.</B> Not only Scala, but Kotlin (or any other JVM-based language) should also be able to import and use URE unmodified.
+We have hopes of building an API frontend for Python and possibly Lua as well.

 ## Getting Started